tylerachang/contextual-diversity/README.md

 Code and data for the paper [Does Contextual Diversity Hinder Early Word Acquisition?](https://tylerachang.github.io/paper_pdfs/cogsci_2022_contextual_diversity_word_acquisition.pdf) (CogSci 2022).
 Includes code for computing contextual diversities for words in a corpus.
 Run on Python 3.9.13 and R 4.2.0.
-Data is in cogsci_data/adjusted_diversities.
+Processed data is in cogsci_data/adjusted_diversities.

 ## Child age of acquisition (AoA) data.
 Child age of acquisition data is pulled from Wordbank (Frank et al., 2017).
-Child-directed speech data is pulled from CHILDES (MacWhinney, 2000).
 1. Get age of acquisition data (r_code/get_child_aoa.R).
 This pulls multilingual AoA data.
 2. Clean the AoA token data from the previous step (clean_wordbank_words.py).
 This is beause the UTF-8 bytes can sometimes get offset.